SUSE/qe-sap-deployment/docs/secure_storage_account.md

 ## Allowing secure access the SAS tokens

-If the storage account and container were created using the above instructions then the blobs stored within will not be available to the public.
+If the storage account and container were created using the above instructions then the blobs stored within will be available to the public.
 To allow secure, private access to blobs a SAS token needs to be generated.
 SAS tokens have start and expiration dates, allowing tokens to expire over time.
-To create a SAS token which allows read only access and expires on 1/1/2025 for the container created with the above instructions, run the following:
+To create a SAS token which allows read only access and expires on a specific date for the container created with the above instructions, run the following:

 ```shell